Clemens Krauss: Career

 Krauss made the rounds of regional centers, conducting in Riga (1913–1914), Nuremberg (1915) and Stettin (1916–1921) in Pomerania, Germany.
 The latter appointment gave him ample opportunity to travel to Berlin to hear Arthur Nikisch conduct the Berlin Philharmonic, a major influence.
 He then returned to Austria as director of the opera and symphony concerts in Graz.
 In 1922, he was invited by Richard Strauss to join the conducting staff of the Vienna State Opera and teacher of the conducting class in the Vienna Singakademie.
 He conducted the Vienna Tonkünstler concerts from 1923 to 1927, and was Intendant of the opera in Frankfurt and director of the Museum concerts there from 1924 to 1929.

 In 1926, Krauss made his debut at the Salzburg Festival.
 In 1929, he visited the United States where he guest-conducted the Philadelphia Orchestra and New York Philharmonic.
 Also in 1929, he was appointed director of the Vienna State Opera, conducting several operas by Richard Strauss and other contemporaries, among them Alban Berg's avant-garde atonal opera Wozzeck and Jaromir Weinberger's Schwanda the Bagpiper, both performed for the first time in Vienna in 1930.
 The orchestra of the Vienna State Opera, whose members formed an independent concert entity known as the Vienna Philharmonic, appointed him its music director in 1930.
-Kraus also conducted regularly at the Salzburg Festival from 1929 to 1934.
+Krauss also conducted regularly at the Salzburg Festival from 1929 to 1934.
 In Vienna and Salzburg, his closest collaborator was stage director Lothar Wallerstein.
 In 1933, he took over the world premiere of Richard Strauss's opera Arabella in Dresden after the departure of conductor Fritz Busch to England.

 In 1933-34, Krauss had to give up his positions in Vienna.
 His commitment to contemporary music had caused financial losses at the Philharmoniker's subscription concerts therefore the orchestra abolished the position of a permanent conductor.
 Since 1933, the orchestra itself programmed its concerts.
 At the State Opera he became the victim of several intrigues, so that the minister offered a new contract just for one year.
 The Nazis invited Krauss to direct the Berlin State Opera in 1935 after Erich Kleiber had resigned in protest against National Socialist government policies.
 Although Krauss was never a member of the Nazi party, he had several meetings with high ranking representatives of the regime, including Hitler and Göring.
 Throughout the 1930s, Krauss and his wife, soprano Viorica Ursuleac were involved in helping Jews escape from Germany.
 After befriending British novelist Ida Cook and her sister Louise Cook, both opera fans, he instigated their rescue operation which began after his wife asked the Cooks to assist a Jewish friend in leaving Germany.
 Krauss gave cover to their smuggling operation by arranging performances by the Munich Opera around the times and cities that the Cooks needed to make contact with escapees.
 At least 29 Jews were saved by this operation.